localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 ### Why is using localhost.localstack.cloud not enough?

-When you create a lambda function, ECS container or EC2 instance, we create a new docker container running your application code.
+When you create a lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
 In these situations, using the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect.
 We currently have code in our Lambda managed runtimes to intercept any domain names that resolve to `127.0.0.1` and rewrite them to the LocalStack container IP, but this is only available to managed runtimes.